January 2019 – CODE OF CONDUCT– download a pdf

 Sexual Harassment – Sexual harassment is prohibited.
 Sexual harassment consists of unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when submission to or rejection of such conduct explicitly or implicitly affects an individual’s employment, interferes with an individual’s work performance or creates an intimidating, hostile or offensive work environment.

-Personal Use of NLCMH Resources – Except as provided herein, an employee, volunteer, trainee, intern’s use of NLCMH property, equipment or other tangible assets for personal purposes without the prior written approval of the employee, volunteer, trainee, intern’s supervisor is prohibited.
-The occasional personal use of NLCMH property, equipment and tangible assets (e.g., making local phone calls and sending personal e-mail over company communications equipment) is acceptable where NLCMH incurs no direct expense in connection with such personal use.
-Employees, volunteers, trainees, interns may not contribute NLCMH funds or property to any charity without prior written authorization of the CEO or his or her designee.
+Personal Use of NLCMHA Resources – Except as provided herein, an employee, volunteer, trainee, intern’s use of NLCMHA property, equipment or other tangible assets for personal purposes without the prior written approval of the employee, volunteer, trainee, intern’s supervisor is prohibited.
+The occasional personal use of NLCMHA property, equipment and tangible assets (e.g., making local phone calls and sending personal e-mail over company communications equipment) is acceptable where NLCMHA incurs no direct expense in connection with such personal use.
+Employees, volunteers, trainees, interns may not contribute NLCMHA funds or property to any charity without prior written authorization of the CEO or his or her designee.

 Nepotism – An employee, volunteer, trainee, intern shall not advocate a relative for appointment, employment, promotion, or advancement.
 An employee, volunteer, trainee, intern shall not appoint, employ, promote, or advance a relative to any position over which he or she has supervisory responsibility.